-Stocks Tumble Into Correction Territory On Coronavirus Fears
+Dow Falls Nearly 1,200 Points; Stocks Now In Correction Territory

 A poll by Morning Consult this week found that 69% of U.S. adults are either "very" or "somewhat" concerned about the domestic economic impact of the epidemic, a 14 point increase from a few weeks ago.

 Goldman Sachs lowered its forecast of corporate profits for this year and next.
-The firm expects zero growth in profits in 2020, as a result of reduced economic activity in both China and the U.S., reduced demand for American exports, supply chain disruptions, and increased uncertainty.
+The firm expects zero growth in profits in 2020, as a result of reduced economic activity in both China and the U.S., reduced demand for American exports, supply chain disruptions and increased uncertainty.

 The steep drop in financial markets could put a dent in consumer confidence and spending — a major driver of the U.S. economy.
 It may also increase pressure on the Federal Reserve to lower interest rates.
 On Tuesday, the central bank's vice chairman, Richard Clarida, said the Fed is monitoring the outbreak closely but he cautioned it's too soon to assess the economic effects.